 "Oh, right.
 I haven't introduced myself yet, have I?
 I'm Emiya Shirou.
 Pleased to met you," he smiled.
 Shinobu couldn't help herself and blushed.
 He had a very nice smile.

 "I-I-I… I'm M-M-Maehara Shinobu.
 P-P-Pleased to make your acquaintance."

-They walked together out of the park in silence.
+With the introductions done, they walked together out of the park in silence.